tohidhanfi20/Fiverr_project/README.md

 # Cloud-Based Education Platform

-A comprehensive multi-cloud microservices application for an online learning management system, deployed on AWS and Google Cloud Platform.
+A comprehensive multi-cloud microservices application for an online learning management system, deployed on AWS and Microsoft Azure.

 ## Architecture Overview

-- **6 Microservices** deployed on AWS EKS and GCP GKE
+- **6 Microservices** deployed on AWS EKS and Azure AKS
-- **Real-time Stream Processing** using Apache Flink on Google Dataproc
+- **Real-time Stream Processing** using Apache Flink on Azure HDInsight
 - **Infrastructure as Code** using Terraform
 - **GitOps** deployment with ArgoCD
 - **Comprehensive Observability** with Prometheus, Grafana, and Loki